NNnaorNN/Statistical-Theory-Project/README.md

 # Statistical-Theory-Project
-Project I wrote with Ohad Zilber during our B.Sc. in mathematics and data science in the course Statistical Theory, authored by Dr. Oshrit Shtusel and Or Shkuri
+Project I wrote with Ohad Zilber during our B.Sc. in mathematics and data science in the course Statistical Theory, authored by Oshrit Shtusel and Or Shkuri

 # Sleep Efficiency Analysis